-Iñigo will be performing the song live for the first time in a free show at the Venice Piazza Grand Canal Mall on November 15, at 4 pm.
+Iñigo performed the song live for the first time in a free show at the Venice Piazza Grand Canal Mall on November 15, at 4 pm.

-Meanwhile, the music video of Iñigo's cover version will be launched on November 19 on VEVO, and will premiere on Channel V on November 20.
+The music video of Iñigo’s cover version was launched on November 19 on VEVO, and premiered on Channel V on November 20.
 The music video keeps the message of Coco alive with its focus on family.
-(READ: Pixar's first female supervising animator is Pinoy)
+(READ: Pixar’s first female supervising animator is Pinoy)

 “I am honored to sing this song because it is about family and remembering the people we love,” Iñigo said.
 “It reminds us to appreciate the love and sacrifice that our families had to make in order for us to arrive where we are.”